MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 In a development build, the same scopes that you see in Unity's [Frame Debugger](https://docs.unity3d.com/Manual/FrameDebugger.html) will be shown in PIX as well and can be inspected and profiled in more detail.

 >[!NOTE]
 >Unity provides the ability to easily modify the render target resolution of your application at runtime through the *[XRSettings.renderViewportScale](https://docs.unity3d.com/ScriptReference/XR.XRSettings-renderViewportScale.html)* property.
-The final image presented on device has a fixed resolution.
+The final image presented on-device has a fixed resolution.
 The platform will sample the lower resolution output to build a higher resolution image for rendering on displays.
 >
 >```CS
 >UnityEngine.XR.XRSettings.renderViewportScale = 0.7f;